ishan-walia/Bhakti-Sangeet-App/README.md

 ✔ Can be Monetized with Ads

 ## ❓ FAQ

 Q: Is internet required?
 A: Yes, for streaming.
 Offline works for downloaded songs.

+Q: Is this app free?
+A: Yes, 100% free.

 ## 🏆 Play Store Ready